[Part 2] Masumi Sugae's Walk around the Oga Peninsula – Fascinated by the Strange Rocks Along the Coast [Akita Prefecture]

 Nyudozaki Konbuura.
 The flat island floating in the sea is Mizushima ©Oganavi

-our first destination,Hatazaki(Nyudozaki/Nyudozaki, Kitaura, Oga City), a little after June 20th.
-Nyudozaki was apparently a poor place where "fishermen's houses were built on top of towering rocks, and rice could not be grown," and the scenery that unfolded before us was completely different from what it is today, the top tourist spot on the Oga Peninsula.
+Nyudozaki was apparently a poor place where "fishermen's houses were built on top of towering rocks, and rice could not be grown," a landscape completely different from the top tourist destination on the Oga Peninsula today

 • Facility name: Nyudozaki